-The College has a good reputation locally and nationally.
-Maintaining a quality brand is essential for the College's success in attracting students and employers.
+DCG has a good reputation locally and nationally.
+Maintaining a quality brand is essential for DCG's success in attracting students and employers.
 It is also important in maintaining strong relationships with funding bodies and the D2N2 Local Enterprise Partnership.